 Top 10 Complete Vegetarian Protein Foods with All the Essential Amino Acids

-Protein is necessary for the proper growth, development, and repair of the human body.
+Protein is necessary for the proper growth, development, and repair of all tissues in the human body.

 Vegetarian foods high in protein include tofu, beans, lentils, yogurt, milk, cheese, green peas, nuts, seeds, whole grains, peanut butter, eggs, and white button mushrooms.
-The current daily value (DV) for protein is set at 50 grams per day and is meant as a general target for most people.
-People should eat 0.36g of protein per pound of body weight, and more if they are active.
+The current daily value (DV) for protein is 50 grams per day.
+(3) This is considered to be a healthy target amount for most people.

 Below is a list of vegetarian protein foods ranked by common serving size, for more vegetarian protein food ideas see the articles on high protein beans, high protein nuts, and protein rich vegan foods.